 Samsung Nepal was all prepared to launch the Galaxy Note 7 in the market on 2016, September 2nd.
 However, the problem and news of the Galaxy Note 7 became widespread.
 So the company took the best action and stopped sales.
 Samsung called back all the Note 7 in the market and even from consumers.
 Everyone was requested to give their phone back.
 Carriers and Samsung offered refunds and credits to cover the issues.

 In Nepal, many people bought the Note 7 from the grey market, and even they had to return the handset to the seller.
 After the first recall, Samsung relaunched the phone in the market with safety checks, charge safety, and a green icon for the battery.
 The green battery icon helped to distinguish the new relaunched model.
-However, those models also started showing problems and on October 11th of 2016, the company recalled all the phones back again.
+However, those models also started showing problems and on October 11th of 2016, the company recalled all the phones again.

 Before the official launch and recall, both Nepali and Indian markets were filled with grey market Galaxy Note 7.
-Some people bought them in hurry and some bought them due to a lack of information.
+Some people bought them in a hurry and some bought them due to a lack of information.
 In other countries, many people were already enjoying the new phone with no issues.
 Slowly the fire incidents became widespread and it caught up.
 Phones were catching fire while charging and inside cars.

 Actually, there were two recalls.
 At first, the company shipped back the phone with some checks in place and software updates.
 Then again a second recall happened which finally meant a stop in the production and sales altogether.
 All of this caused Samsung to receive a big backlash from this accident.
 They suffered a loss of an estimated $2 billion on recall and $21 billion in share value.
 It has been estimated that the company had lost about $3.1 billion due to the second recall.

-The final recall decision was taken when even the so-called safe Note 7 were reported to heat and explode.
+The final recall decision was taken when even the so-called safe Note 7 was reported to heat and explode.
 Many people were expecting a second recall to fix things but Samsung actually pulled the plug.
 Samsung actually did what was best for consumers and itself.
 They had a hugely successful momentum after the Galaxy S7 and even kept it for the Note 7 launch.

 Samsung Galaxy Note 7 was supposed to keep the dice rolling and gain over the iPhone 7 and iPhone 7 Plus.
 However, the production of the new smartphone had some faults.
 This fiasco is one of the biggest incidents in the history of consumer electronics.